top of page

 What is an Immaculate Host?
 The word Immaculate means unspotted or without stain, and the word Host literally means victim.
 Thus an Immaculate Host is a Victim without stain or spot: a Perfect Victim with no blemish or imperfection whatsoever.
 Our Lord and Saviour Jesus Christ is indeed the Perfect, Spotless Victim since He was devoid of all sin, both Original Sin and Actual Sin.
 If the Church refers to the Blessed Virgin Mary as The Immaculate Conception, it is only in reference to Christ who is the ultimate Immaculate One.
 The Virgin Mary is immaculate as a creature without sin; Our Blessed Lord is sinless and immaculate because He is God Himself in human flesh.

-I have entitled this blog Hostiam Immaculatam ([This] Immaculate Host) because the ultimate goal of this blog is to exalt the Most Blessed Sacrament, which contains the Perfect Victim of Sacrifice, Our Lord Jesus Christ, offered up in a bloody manner on Calvary for our sins and in an unbloody, sacramental manner whenever the Holy Sacrifice of the Mass is celebrated.
+I have entitled this blog Hostiam Immaculatam ([This] Immaculate Host) because the purpose of this blog is to exalt the Most Blessed Sacrament, which contains the Perfect Victim of Sacrifice, Our Lord Jesus Christ, offered up in a bloody manner on Calvary for our sins and in an unbloody, sacramental manner whenever the Holy Sacrifice of the Mass is celebrated.

 I am a diocesan priest involved in active parish ministry in a Canadian archdiocese.
 As a priest, the Most Blessed Sacrament is my entire life.
 A good priest always places Holy Mass at the heart of his very existence and identity as a priest of God.
 But he also doesn't just keep this secret of holiness all to himself; he shares it with those confided to his pastoral care, and sometimes even — through the use of the Internet — to the whole world.
-The Holy Eucharist is indeed a secret of holiness, and if there is one overarching theme that runs throughout this blog, it is that holiness is found primarily in God; and since God's presence in the Blessed Sacrament is His greatest form of presence here on earth, it follows that holiness is to be found first and foremost in the Eucharistic Presence of Jesus.
+The Holy Eucharist is indeed the secret of holiness, and if there is one overarching theme that runs throughout this blog, it is that holiness is found primarily in God; and since God's presence in the Blessed Sacrament is His greatest form of presence here on earth, it follows that holiness is to be found first and foremost in the Eucharistic Presence of Jesus.

 I have chosen to remain anonymous on this blog so that the blog not be about me but about Our Lord and the beautiful Catholic Faith that He left us as a precious treasure and gift.
 I pray that some souls may be led to Christ, the Immaculate Host, through reading this blog, and that others who already know Christ in the Blessed Sacrament may be led to a deeper knowledge of, and love for, the One whom the Church calls "this Immaculate Host/Victim."